When does reinforcement learning stand out in quantum control? A comparative study on state preparation: Methods

+Similar to DQL, PG is based on neural networks.
+With the state $\bm{s}$ as the input vector, the network of PG outputs the probability of choosing each action $\textbf{p}=P(\textbf{s};\Theta)$, where $\textbf{p}=[p_1,p_2,\cdots]^T$.
+At each time step $t$, the agent chooses its action according to $\textbf{p}$, and stores the total reward it has obtained $v_t=\sum_{i=1}^{t}\gamma^i r_i$.
+In each iteration, the network is updated in order to increase the total reward.
+This is done according to the gradient of $\log P(s_t;\Theta) v_t$, the details of which can be found in Supplementary Method 1.

-We note that unlike the case for SGD and Krotov, in which the fidelity monotonically increases with more training in most cases, the fidelity output by QL and deep QL may experience considerable oscillations as the algorithm cannot guarantee optimal solutions in all trials.
+We note that unlike the case for SGD and Krotov, in which the fidelity monotonically increases with more training in most cases, the fidelity output by TQL, DQL and PG may experience oscillations as the algorithm cannot guarantee optimal solutions in all trials.
 In this case, one just has to choose outputs which have higher fidelity as the learning outcome.

-This work is supported by the Research Grants Council of the Hong Kong Special Administrative Region, China (Grant Nos.~CityU 21300116, CityU 11303617, CityU 11304018), the National Natural Science Foundation of China (Grant Nos.~11874312, 11604277), and the Guangdong Innovative and Entrepreneurial Research Team Program (Grant No.~2016ZT06D348).